 They are more likely to be dealing with multiple mental health conditions, with about 1/3 reporting 2 or more conditions

-- Self-employed professionals are 3x more likely to suffer from substance abuse compared to not self-employed
+- They are 3x more likely to suffer from substance abuse compared to salaried workers

-- 63% feel anxiety about administrative concerns such as insurance, taxes, and financial management
+- 63% feel anxiety about administrative tasks such as insurance, taxes, and financial management

 However, they also report greater satisfaction with their work/life balance…